-Many of us use different devices from various manufacturers and in different ecosystems, even macOS and iOS (no judgment here).
-Whether it's a MacBook Pro that we're editing on or the latest iPhone that we're comparing to an Android flagship, we use these devices too.
+Many of us use different devices from various manufacturers and ecosystems, even macOS and iOS (no judgment here).
+Whether it's a MacBook Pro that we're editing on or the latest iPhone that we're comparing to one of the best Android phones, we use these devices too.
 If you also have a foot in each ecosystem, you may be wondering how you can access your iCloud data from your Android phone.
 It's actually easy, if clunky.
 Don't worry; we'll show you what you need to do to get the best of both worlds.
 Here's how to access your iCloud data from an Android phone.

 How to access your iCloud data on your Android phone